 Instant Pot Cooking Method

-Add the beaten egg to the sour cream, then stir this mixture into the hot pasta.
-Add the cheddar cheese soup, shredded cheddar cheese, and the spicy brown mustard, as well, mixing to combine all the ingredients.
-Drizzle with your favorite bbq sauce and serve at once!
+- Add the beaten egg to the sour cream, then stir this mixture into the hot pasta.
+Add the cheddar cheese soup, shredded cheddar cheese, spicy brown mustard and the evaporated milk, mixing to combine all the ingredients together.
+To serve, place the mac and cheese into serving bowls; drizzle with your favorite bbq sauce, if desired, and enjoy.

 Slow Cooker Cooking Method

-Combine macaroni and chicken broth in a large pot; bring to a boil over medium high heat and cook for 5 minutes.
+- Combine macaroni and chicken broth in a large pot; bring to a boil over medium high heat and cook for 5 minutes.
 Do not drain water from macaroni!
 Stir in the cheese, soup, and sour cream/egg mixture, and spicy brown mustard; combine well, then fold in kielbasa; season macaroni and cheese to taste with salt and pepper.
-Place macaroni into a pre-heated slow cooker and cook on low for 2 hours.
-Drizzle with your favorite bbq sauce, if desired, and serve at once.
+Place macaroni into a pre-heated slow cooker and cook on low for 2-3 hours, until the pasta has absorbed most of the extra liquid the pasta is tender.
+To serve, place the mac and cheese into serving bowls; drizzle with your favorite bbq sauce, if desired, and enjoy.

 We love hearing from our readers and followers, so leave us a comment if you’d like.
 And, if you don’t hear back from us shortly, know that we may not have seen your comment.
 Feel free to reach out to us by email: ChefAlli@ChefAlli.com